diagrams/diagrams-doc/doc/manual.rst

 ::

-  withName :: ( IsName n, AdditiveGroup (Scalar v), Floating (Scalar v)
-              , InnerSpace v, HasLinearMap v)
+  withName :: (IsName nm, Metric v , Semigroup m, OrderedField n)
-           => n -> (Subdiagram v -> QDiagram b v m -> QDiagram b v m) -> (QDiagram b v m -> QDiagram b v m)
+           => nm -> (Subdiagram b v n m -> QDiagram b v n m -> QDiagram b v n m) -> QDiagram b v n m -> QDiagram b v n m

 Let's pick this apart a bit.
-First, we see that the type `n` must be a name type.
+First, we see that the type `nm` must be a name type.
 So far so good.
-Then there are a bunch of constraints involving `v`, but we can ignore those; they just ensure that `v` is a vector space with the right properties.
+The constraints on `v` and `n` say that `v n` must be a metric space (a vector space with a notion of distance), and that `n` must behave sufficiently like the real numbers.
 So the first argument of `withName` is a name---that makes sense.
 The second argument is a function of type

 .. class:: lhs

 ::

-  Subdiagram v -> QDiagram b v m -> QDiagram b v m
+  Subdiagram b v n m -> QDiagram b v n m -> QDiagram b v  n m

-We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, the `Subdiagram v` associated with the name we pass as the first argument to `withName`.
+We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, the `Subdiagram b v n m` associated with the name we pass as the first argument to `withName`.

 Finally, the return type of `withName` is itself a transformation of